ibexa/documentation-developer/docs/tutorials/beginner_tutorial/7_embed_content.md

 Confirm the creation of the content type by selecting **Create**.

 Create a *Landmarks* Folder and add some Landmarks to it.
-Note that you will need pictures (for the Photo Field) to represent them.
+Note that you need pictures (for the Photo Field) to represent them.

 ## Add Landmarks to Ride content type definition